 It is an interesting and important question to ask: what happens for a generic choice of $I\co STM \to \fH(\fX)$ and perturbation $\fp$?
 One would hope (perhaps too optimistically) that generically the situation is much better and possibly good enough to count solutions of \eqref{Eq_FueterPerturbed} and thus define the Euler characteristic of the conjectural hyperkähler Floer theory.

 \paragraph{Assumptions and conventions} Throughout the rest of the article we assume the hypotheses of \autoref{Thm_A}.
 We use $c$ to denote a generic constant.
-We fix a constant $r_0 > 0$ which is much smaller than the injectivity radius of $M$ and we take all radii to be at most $r_0$. $\{\cdot,\ldots,\cdot\}$ denotes a generic (multi-)linear expression which is bounded by $c$.
+We write $x \lesssim y$ for $x \leq c y$ and $\{\cdot,\ldots,\cdot\}$ denotes a generic (multi-)linear expression which is bounded by $c$.
+We fix a constant $0 < r_0 \ll 1$; in particular, $r_0$ is much smaller than the injectivity radius of $M$ and we take all radii to be at most $r_0$.